-- 6 (Optional) To associate one or more actions to the rule, in the Actions panel, click .
-For more information on associating actions, see Section 5.5, "Associating Actions to a Rule," on page 75. - 7 (Optional) To test whether the rule is works as expected, click Test Rule.

-For more information on testing the rule, see Section 5.6, "Testing a Correlation Rule," on page 75.
+- 3 (Optional) To associate one or more actions to the rule, click in the Actions panel.
+For more information on associating actions, see Section 5.5, "Associating Actions to a Rule," on page 75. - 4 (Optional) To test whether the rule works as expected, click Test Rule.
+For more information on testing the rule, see Section 5.6, "Testing a Correlation Rule," on page 75. - 5 Click Save As. - 6 Specify an intuitive name for the rule and an optional description, then click Save. - 7 Deploy the rule in the Correlation Engine so that events can be processed according to the rule.
+For more information, see Section 5.8, "Deploying Rules in the Correlation Engine," on page 77.